 - Used in hospitals and busy airports

 - Fairly expensive

 - Not as easy to clean as other purifiers

 Oreck is renowned and trusted for making great household appliances.
 Especially vacuum cleaners.
 This machine from Oreck features a compact minimalist design.
 But, despite its small stature it contains a ton of cutting edge technology.
 Most notably, Oreck’s Truman Cell technology, one of the most effective dust collecting mechanisms in the ionizer market.
 The Truman Cell is more effective than simple plate-based dust collectors because it has more surface area to collect dust.
 If we had to choose a filterless purifier for looks, reputation, and warranty alone… it would be an Oreck.

 - 3 adjustable fan speeds

 - Produces some noise on high fan speeds

 Best Choice Products Living Fresh Ionic Air Purifier

 This machine is the best large capacity filterless air purifier, capable of operating in spaces of up to 3,500 square feet.
 This air purifier features a solid design and is constructed using solid cherry wood, giving it a high quality feel and appearance.
 It is also one of the most adjustable filterless machines on the market, giving you the absolute control of the machine.
-However, this is a pretty powerful Ozone generator.
+However, this is a pretty powerful generator.
 So, be very careful.